Evidence-based curriculum for ages 2-8

 Boy looking at sight word flash cards laid out in front of him.

 Sight words, also known as high-frequency words, are crucial for early reading development.
-These are words that children should recognize on sight without having to sound them out.
+These are words that children should eventually learn to recognize on sight after first trying to decode them with the phonics rules they already know.
+Some sight words are tricky to sound out.
+Learn more about teaching decodable and irregular sight words here.

 While traditional methods of rote learning can be effective, incorporating interactive and playful activities can make the learning experience more enjoyable and memorable for kindergarteners.